SimonSweden/SimonSweden/README.md

 - GCP
 - Salesforce
 - Fortnox
-- MS Dynamics
+- Microsoft Dynamics

+  I have lead projects for integration and implementation of:
-- Cisco AppDynamics, Meraki, Intersight, and the entire Cisco portfolio
+- Cisco AppDynamics, Splunk, Meraki, and all types of Cisco solutions.
 - Trello
 - Jira
 - Airtable